BuildingSync/schema/docs/notebooks/bsync_examples/Primary-School-Levels1-2.md

 - one office
 - 4 corridors

 We need to create a definition for each of these sections.
-We will aggregate the classrooms together (TK check that).
+We will aggregate the classrooms together depending on which HVAC unit serves them.

 #### 5.2.1 Office space